Introduction

 Discussion

-Understanding host immune responses to Leptospira infection is crucial for advancing our ability to develop new control measures for leptospirosis (1823).
-Given their widespread presence in nature, the likelihood of humans or animals getting exposed to non-pathogenic serovars of Leptospira is likely high (9, 10).
-Our previous studies showed innate immunity engagement during saprophytic L. biflexa infection (14, 15).
-In addition, L. biflexa extracts can be used to detect Leptospira-specific antibody in up to 67% of serum from patients with clinically confirmed leptospirosis (18) which points to a high degree of immunodominant cross-reactive epitopes between L. biflexa and pathogenic Leptospira.
+Understanding host immune responses to Leptospira infection is crucial for advancing our ability to develop new control measures for leptospirosis (19, 2125).
+Given their widespread presence in nature, the likelihood of humans or animals getting exposed to non-pathogenic serovars of Leptospira is likely high (10, 11).
+Our previous studies showed innate immunity engagement during saprophytic L. biflexa infection in mice (15, 16).
+In addition, L. biflexa extracts can be used to detect Leptospira-specific antibody in up to 67% of serum from patients with clinically confirmed leptospirosis (19) which points to a high degree of immunodominant cross-reactive epitopes between L. biflexa and pathogenic Leptospira.
+Further, the current hypothesis regarding evolution of Leptospira species is that symbiosis of Leptospira with eukaryotes emerged from free-living ancestral species (26); in other words, pathogenic Leptospira may have evolved from an environmental ancestor (6).
 Thus, we hypothesized that these highly cross-reactive immunodominant epitopes may also induce cross-protective immune responses.
-The objective of the current study was to assess whether exposure to a live saprophytic serovar of Leptospira provides any heterologous cross-species protection against a subsequent challenge with a pathogenic serovar in a mammalian host.
+The objective of the current study was to assess whether exposure to a live saprophytic serovar of Leptospira provides any heterologous cross-species protection against a subsequent challenge with a pathogenic serovar in a mammalian host (mouse).

 Our data also shows that prior exposure to non-pathogenic Leptospira before pathogenic challenge, induced higher antibody titer in the serum, specifically IgG2a antibodies against L. interrogans in both single and double exposure experiments (Fig 4).
-The increased IgG2a response in serum suggests induction of a Th1 biased immune response.
-Others have recently found that saprophytic L. biflexa induced Th1 responses, higher T cell proliferation and IFN-γ producing CD4+ T cells (25).
-Persistent IgM and strain specific IgG responses was observed during a homologous leptospiral challenge in C57BL6/J mice (20).
-In our study, exposure to a saprophytic Leptospira induced antibody responses that provided heterologous protection against the pathogenic strain of Leptospira.
+Increased IgG2a response in serum is associated with induction of a Th1 biased immune response.
+Others have recently found that saprophytic L. biflexa induced Th1 responses, higher T cell proliferation and IFN-g producing CD4+ T cells (28).
+Persistent IgM and strain specific IgG responses was observed during a homologous leptospiral challenge in C57BL6/J mice (22).
+In our study, exposure to a saprophytic Leptospira induced antibody responses that may provide heterologous protection against the pathogenic strain of Leptospira.
 This supports a promising broad-spectrum efficacy.
 Thus, live vaccines derived from a saprophytic strain of Leptospira could offer broader protection and overcome the limitation of serovar specificity often observed with killed whole-cell vaccines based on pathogenic strains.

-While other researchers have explored vaccination strategies using live attenuated or mutant strains of pathogenic serovars, our approach was to utilize a live saprophytic bacterial strain which is unique in the field (19, 21, 28, 29).
-Current vaccines based in inactivated pathogenic species provide equivalent protection to the one achieved in this study (5, 30) with the caveat of being serovar specific (2931).
+While other researchers have explored vaccination strategies using live attenuated or mutant strains of pathogenic serovars, our approach was to utilize a live saprophytic bacterial strain which is unique in the field (21, 23, 31, 32).
+We previously showed that oral delivery of a probiotic strain, Lactobacillus plantarum, reduces the severity of leptospirosis by recruiting myeloid cells (21) which suggests that a general phenomenon of trained immunity may be involved.
+Current vaccines based in inactivated pathogenic species provide equivalent protection to the one achieved in this study (5, 33) with the caveat of being serovar specific (3234).
 Although our current study conclusively shows protection from severe leptospirosis after heterologous challenge, it remains to be shown if protection extends to multiple pathogenic serovars of Leptospira.
 Using a live saprophytic strain of Leptospira as control strategy could pave the way for development of novel broadly effective vaccines against leptospirosis.
 Such a vaccine could have a substantial economic impact if applied to animals of agricultural interest.

 Importantly, we found that in mice pre-exposed to live saprophytic Leptospira there was a correlation between kidney health after LIC infection (less infiltration of immune cells in kidney and less fibrosis marker ColA1) and higher shedding of live LIC in urine.
 This suggest that a status of homeostasis was reached after kidney colonization that helps the spirochete complete its enzootic cycle.
 Additional research is needed to fully understand the mechanisms involved in kidney homeostasis after LIC infection.